kirame09/sparkpost-api-documentation/services/suppression-list.md

 ### Insert or Update List Entries [PUT]

-Bulk insert or update entries in the suppression list by providing a JSON object, with a "recipients" key containing an array of recipients to insert or update, as the PUT request body.
+Bulk insert or update entries in the suppression list by providing a JSON object, with a `recipients` key containing an array of recipients to insert or update, as the PUT request body.
 Maximum size of the JSON object is 50mb.
 Maximum recipients at a time is 10,000.
-At a minimum, each recipient must have a valid email address and a suppression type: "transactional" or "non_transactional".
-The optional "description" key can be used to include an explanation of what type of message should be suppressed.
+At a minimum, each recipient must have a valid email address and a suppression type: `transactional` or `non_transactional`.
+The optional `description` key can be used to include an explanation of what type of message should be suppressed.

 If the recipient was added to the list by Compliance, it cannot be updated.